 You’re not out of options when facing repossession of your boat or RV.
 You can take several paths to address the situation and potentially keep your recreational vehicle.
 Don’t panic — you have more control than you might think.

-Working with a Credit Attorney
+Working With a Credit Attorney

 Working with a credit attorney can prevent repossession and help you get the boat or RV.
-A debt settlement attorney can review your loan agreement and advise you on your rights under the uniform commercial code.
+A debt settlement attorney can review your loan agreement and advise you on your rights under the Uniform Commercial Code.
 They might find ways to challenge the repossession or negotiate with the lender on your behalf.
 This is only an option if your boat or RV has yet to be auctioned or sold off.
 This process comes with an ”automatic stay,” which will give you more time to negotiate better loan terms with the lender.
 This can also help you reorganize your debt to make monthly payments more manageable and affordable.

 You must act quickly to get your asset back after it has been repossessed, as the lender will often act swiftly to sell your boat or RV.
 Working with a credit attorney is by far the most logical way to proceed at this point because they understand the nuances involved with repossession and everything there is to know about debt and getting your vehicle back.